 Question/Concept History - The 1996-1998 American Community Survey question provided a space for the respondent to enter a dollar amount.
-Since 1999, the American Community Survey question provided 19 pre-coded response categories from "Less than \$10,000" to "\$250,000 or more - Specify."
-Starting in 2004, value was shown for all owneroccupied housing units.
-In previous years (1996-2003), it was shown only for specified owner-occupied housing units.
+From 1999-2007 the question provided 19 pre-coded response categories from "Less than \$10,000" to "\$250,000 or more - Specify."
+Starting in 2004, value was shown for all owner-occupied housing units, unlike from1996-2003 in which value was shown only for specified owner-occupied housing units.
+Changes introduced in 2008 were removing the pre-coded response categories and adding a write-in box for the respondent to enter the property value amount in dollars, and revising the wording of the question to ask, "About how much do you think this house and lot, apartment, or mobile home (and lot, if owned) would sell for if it were for sale?"